mtricht/lunaris/README.md

 :construction: Still a work in progress, contributions are welcome!

 ## Installation
-You do not need to download and install Java. lunaris also automatically updates itself, so you only have to download it once.
+Lunaris automatically updates itself, so you only have to download it once.
+You do **not** need install Java.

 Head over to the release page to download lunaris.
 Download the zip, extract it anywhere you like and start with `lunaris.bat`.

 [Download the zip file here.](https://github.com/mtricht/lunaris/releases)